 - Create Your Own Activity – Brainstorm and Prototype your own hands-on activity to run at a future Family Second Saturday or MakerStation Cart.

 - Guest Speakers – Network with Museum Professionals, Historians, and Idahoans who have made history!

 How should I apply?

-Positions are open to any High School Student in the Treasure Valley that is entering 10th– 12th grade.
-They must be able to commit to meetings and volunteer hours.
-2019 applications are closed.
+Positions are open to any High School Student in the Treasure Valley in 9th– 12th grade.
+They must be able to commit to meetings and internship shifts.